How to Configure Microsoft Search IFilter

 - Specify the formats of the files to be indexed.
 Microsoft Search IFilter is automatically registered for the following file extensions: .jpg, .jpeg, .jpe, .tif, .tiff, .pdf, .bmp, .pcx, .dcx, .png, .djvu, .j2k, .jp2.

 - Note.
-Now when you run a search in SharePoint 2013 or 2016, any *.jpg, *.jpe and *.jpeg files will be processed by means of ABBYY FineReader Server 14 IFilter.
+Now when you run a search in SharePoint, any *.jpg, *.jpe and *.jpeg files will be processed by means of ABBYY FineReader Server 14 IFilter.

 Note.
 After Microsoft Search IFilter is installed and Microsoft Office SharePoint Server is configured for file indexing (i.e. all the necessary folders and file formats are specified), you must restart the SharePoint Server search service.
 To do this, open the command line (click Start > Run..., and in the dialog box that opens enter "cmd", then click OK) and run the following commands sequentially: "net stop osearch" and "net start osearch".

 Note.
-When installing ABBYY FineReader Server 14 IFilter for SharePoint 2013 and 2016, all the configuration is done automatically by the installation program.
+When installing ABBYY FineReader Server 14 IFilter for SharePoint, all the configuration is done automatically by the installation program.

 - Configure the ABBYY FineReader Server 14 IFilter.
 To do this, in the IFilter Settings dialog box (Start > Programs > ABBYY FineReader Server 14 > IFilter Settings), specify the following parameters: